VPNTunnel is part of a company called Edelino Commerce Inc.

 Well, we’ve got good news for you.

-Despite Netflix cracking down on VPNs lately, the two U.S. servers we tried both worked.
+Despite Netflix cracking down on VPNs lately (and geo-blocking them), the two U.S. servers we tried both worked.

 The only drawback is that other regional servers did not.

-But we’re still classifying this one as a Pro, simply due to the sheer number of VPNs that don’t work with Netflix these days.
+But we’re still classifying this one as a Pro, simply due to the sheer number of VPNs that don’t unblock Netflix these days.

-6. Supports Two VPN Protocols & Boasts AES-256 Encryption
+6. Supports Multiple VPN Protocols & Boasts AES-256 Encryption

-Some other VPNs we’ve reviewed might support up to six different protocols.
+The last time we reviewed VPNTunnel, they only supported the OpenVPN and PPTP protocols.
+Some other VPNs we’ve reviewed might support up to six different tunneling protocols.

 That’s good for people who need options.
 Maybe they’ve got old devices or struggle on sluggish networks.